Blood Blister On Your Feet: The Do's and Don'ts

 Functional hallux limitus (inefficient windlass mechanism) as a cause of blood blisters under the big toe.

-If you miss the blister prevention boat and end up with a blood blister, do all the normal things for blister treatment.
+If you miss the blister prevention boat and end up with a blood blister, follow the normal blister treatment sequence to get rid of that foot blisters.
 But now, preventing infection really is your priority!
 Consider the options below, depending on your blister location, the environment you're in and what gear you have access to.

 1. Take away all pressure